Last Updated on

 As a parent of a Cavapoo, the Toy Poodle brings these traits to the mix, resulting in a smart and sociable hybrid dog.
-The Toy Poodle’s curly coat is hypoallergenic, making it a great choice for individuals with allergies.
+The Toy Poodle’s curly coat is often touted as being a good choice for people allergic to fur or dander.
 This also means that your Cavapoo will have a low to non-shedding coat, which requires regular grooming to keep it looking its best.

 The Toy Poodle parent’s small size adds to the Cavapoo’s overall size, making it an ideal companion for individuals or families living in small spaces.
 The combination of the Toy Poodle and the Cavalier King Charles Spaniel creates the adorable and affectionate Cavapoo that so many people love.

 Cavalier King Charles Spaniel

 The Cavalier King Charles Spaniel parent of a Cavapoo brings a gentle and affectionate nature, along with a beautiful silky coat, to create a charming and loving hybrid dog.

 The Cavapoo, also known as the Cavoodle, inherits the Cavalier’s friendly and sociable temperament, making them excellent companions for individuals or families who desire a dog that loves to serve and please.